pmacdougal/homeMonitor/README.md

 ModuleNotFoundError: No module named 'private'
 ```

 This is because I have not added the file private.py.
 You should create it.
-It is one line with your AdaFruit IO access key in it:
+It is two lines with your AdaFruit IO username and access key in it:
 ```python
 username = 'xxxxxxxx'
 password = 'xxxxxxxxxxxxxxxxxxxxxxxxxxx'